A-Morbois/PKB/202003220907 Configuration_Management.md

 Vagrant reload

 // Side notes :
 IP ubuntu : "192.168.33.20"
 IP Centos : "192.168.33.10"

 Inside /etc/ansible/host : we can add IP or Host (referenced into /etc/host)

+`ansible all -a "cat /etc/hosts"` : discover if all machine answer your ansible configuration

 ### set up SSH connection
 * [[202003221000]] setu_SSH_Connection